Desktop Software Features

 Turn Metes and Bounds data into a deed plot map.

 Easy to use data entry form.
 Enter lines, curves, azimuths, compass points and section calls.
 Data can be entered using the convenient Data Entry Form or freehand using word processor style entry.
-Deed plots can also be easily drawn using the call drawing tool.
+Deed plots can also be easily drawn by hand using the call drawing tool.

-Layers: Layers allow you to have multiple deeds plotted on a single drawing.
+Multiple Deed Layers: Layers allow you to have multiple deeds plotted on a single drawing.
 Layers can be free floating or locked to a common starting point.

 Perform plot calculations: Square Feet, Acres, Hectares, perimeter distance and more.